Aveek-Saha/two-phase-commit/README.md

 The server can be replicated to any number of instances and the data in the Key Value store will remain consistent across replicas.

-The server has specifications as follows:
+The system has specifications as follows:
 - Three types of operations should be performed on the server with the following parameters:
     - PUT (key, value)
     - GET (key)